 LAU-142/A – AVEL - AMRAAM Vertical Eject Launcher

 Stealth plays a major role in many of today’s aircraft missions.
 The Lockheed-Martin F/A-22 Raptor is the state-of-the-art in stealth technology.
-With the need to carry and eject AMRAAM missiles from within concealed weapons bays, ITT Exelis, as part of the F/A-22 Team, developed a new launcher capable of achieving all internal bay armament delivery requirements.
+With the need to carry and eject AMRAAM missiles from within concealed weapons bays, Exelis, as part of the F/A-22 Team, developed a new launcher capable of achieving all internal bay armament delivery requirements.

 The result is the LAU-142/A AMRAAM Vertical Eject Launcher (AVEL), which carries and ejects AIM-120C missiles from shallow internal missile bays for safe aircraft separation.
 Compact design, optimized for weight-to-stiffness performance, was achieved for the AVEL through state-of-the-art computer engineering, analysis and manufacturing processes.